-Before installing the MCP server, you'll need:
+Before running your own MCP server, you'll need:

 PIPEDREAM_CLIENT_ID=your_client_id